rdicrist/extinguish/README.md

 	+Added boilerplate terms of use and privacy policy.
 	+Added disclaimer to homepage and sign up.
 	+Added trademark and copyright marks.
-	*Existing privacy policy and terms of use consolidated to rules and About Us
+	*Existing privacy policy and terms of use consolidated to rules and About Us.
 ####  **+Resources**
 	+Added icons and links to domestic violence hotline to open call dialogue on mobile/desktop call apps.
 ####  **+Seeds**